aegroot/cisq1-lingo/securities.md

 ###counter-measures
-the customer is resticted in sending data to the server, only strings are accepted
+the customer is restricted in sending data to the server, only strings are accepted

-even if authentication has been added
+ if authentication has been added, players will only have acces to their own games